 This region does think to be the original home for domesticating several hardy plants, including the potato, tomato, and the common pepper.

 The first Spanish settlement at Puno sprang up around a silver mine discovered by the infamous Salcedo brothers in 1657, a camp that forged such a wild and violent reputation that the Lima viceroy moved in with soldiers to crush and finally execute the Salcedo’s before things got too out of hand.
-At the same time – in 1668 – the viceroy made Puno the capital of the region, and from then on, it became the main port of Lake Titicaca and an important town on the silver trail from Potosí in Bolivia.
+At the same time – in 1668 – the ruler made Puno the region’s capital, and from then on, it became the main port of Lake Titicaca and an important town on the silver trail from Potosí in Bolivia.

 Late in the nineteenth century, the arrival of the railway brought another boost.
 Still, today it’s a relatively poor, rather grubby sort of town, even by Peruvian standards, and a place that has suffered badly from recent drought and an inability to manage its water resources.